Ani2598/Data-Analysis-Dashboard_PowerBI-Tool/README.md

 - Standard deviations indicate higher variability in Science scores, suggesting a need to standardize teaching methods or improve support resources.
 - English performance variability is lower, indicating more consistency across students.
-- School Type Analysis:

-- CPS schools have more student participation (as highlighted by the 17.9K BL attempts), indicating higher engagement.
-- STM schools may need strategies to increase participation and performance.
 - Key Challenges:

 - Lower averages in Science across all grades may signal a gap in understanding or delivery of the subject.